figueroaignacio/aspen-ui/README.md

 ## **Getting Started**

 No installation required.
-Just browse our docs, find the component you need, copy the code, and paste it into your project—simple as that.
+Just browse our docs, find the component you need, copy the code, and paste it into your project-simple as that.

 ## **Get in Touch**